What Is the Difference Between Right Risk and Wrong Risk?

-A foolish risk would be one taken for something small, or being unwilling to take no risk for something big.
+A foolish risk is one that is taken for something small, or on the other hand, being unwilling to take a risk for something big.
 The principle is proportionality.
-The bigger the hoped for outcome for the glory of God, the wiser it is to take a great risk.
-Likewise, the more insignificant and selfish the outcome, the more unwise it would be for you to take such a big risk for such a small payoff.
+The bigger the expected outcome for the glory of God, the wiser it is to take a great risk.
+Likewise, the more insignificant and selfish the outcome, the more unwise it would be for you to take a big risk, because the return is so meager.

-Christians should use biblical criteria to discern what the hoped for outcome is that God calls me to pursue, and what the nature of the risk is.
+Christians should use biblical criteria to discern what is the expected outcome that God calls me to pursue and what is the nature of the risk.
 Within that balance, only the Holy Spirit can make plain when it is right to risk or not.

 Here is a concrete example.
-Many times, missionaries are told, “You need to get out now because situations are developing in this culture that are going to be very dangerous for you.”
+Often, someone will tell a missionary, “You need to get out now, because situations are developing in this culture that are going to be very dangerous for you.”
 They always face a difficult choice at that time.
 Some will say, “You are right.
 I should go.”
 And others will say, “No, we have identified with this people for 20 years.
 We stand with them.
 We die with them.
 We are staying.”